-AML LSCs are capable of maintaining long term reconstitution in the hypoxia environment and modulate differentiation process[54].
+AML LSCs are capable of maintaining long term reconstitution in the hypoxia environment and modulate the differentiation process[54].
 This finding is in agreement with low metabolism and energy status of AML LSCs in the BMM.
 However, during stresses and apoptosis, high expression of CD36, a fatty acid transporter, and enhanced lipolysis by leukemic stem cells provide a compensatory source of energy that underlies their persistence[55,56].
-More investigations in LSCs and BMM crosstalk are in need to provide new insights to leukemogenesis biology and effective strategies for leukemia treatment.
+More investigations in LSCs and BMM crosstalk are needed to provide new insights to leukemogenesis biology and effective strategies for leukemia treatment.
 Interaction of AML LSCs with their environment through different molecules is summarized in Table 2 and Figure 3.

-SPECIFIC MARKERS OF CML AND AML STEM CELL
+SPECIFIC MARKERS OF CML AND AML STEM CELLS

-As CML LSCs reside in the CD34+/CD38- cell fraction, finding specific markers is one step ahead for recognition and selectively targeting of these cells and to discriminate from normal HSCs.
-A useful CD marker should first distinguish between the normal and leukemic stem cells, and, second, show lack or limited expression on more mature population.
+As CML LSCs reside in the CD34+/CD38- cell fraction, finding specific markers is one step ahead for recognizing and selectively targeting these cells and to discriminate from normal HSCs.
+A useful CD marker should first distinguish between normal and leukemic stem cells, and, second, show lack or limited expression on the more mature population.

-Many markers such as CD44, CD117[57,58] have been recommended for detection of CML LSC, but shared expression with normal HSC has limited their application.
-On the other hand surface markers such as CD25, Interleukin-1 receptor accessory protein (IL-1RAP) and also CD26 may offer a viable alternative in segregating CML LSCs[16,59,60].
-CD25 (IL2Rα) which is expressed by CML LSCs is regulated by signal transducer and activator of transcription 5 (STAT5) activity and serves as the suppressor of cell growth in CML LSCs.
-However, an expression on the surface of progenitor cells might also be detectable[59].
-IL-1RAP as a co-receptor of IL-1 receptor participates in activation of NF-kB and AKT signaling pathways which promotes the growth of CML LSCs.
+Many markers, such as CD44 and CD117[57,58], have been recommended for detection of CML LSC, but shared expression with normal HSC has limited their application.
+On the other hand, surface markers such as CD25, IL-1 receptor accessory protein (IL-1RAP), and CD26 may offer a viable alternative in segregating CML LSCs[16,59,60].
+CD25 (IL2Rα), which is expressed by CML LSCs, is regulated by signal transducer and activator of transcription 5 activity and serves as the suppressor of cell growth in CML LSCs.
+However, expression on the surface of progenitor cells might also be detectable[59].
+IL-1RAP as a co-receptor of IL-1 receptor participates in activation of NF-kB and AKT signaling pathways that promote the growth of CML LSCs.
 As IL-1RAP expression increases with the disease progression, it seems that it may be a diagnostic marker for the advanced phase of the CML[60].
-CD26, with a chemokine cleavage activity has a role in the mobilization of the CML LSCs into the blood by cleaving CXCL12[16,61].
-Expression of this marker in CML is just limited to CML LSCs in chronic phase and is not expressed by normal HSC, more mature population and acute phase of the disease.
+CD26, with a chemokine cleavage activity, has a role in the mobilization of the CML LSCs into the blood by cleaving CXCL12[16,61].
+Expression of this marker in CML is just limited to CML LSCs in the chronic phase and is not expressed by normal HSCs, more mature population, and acute phase of the disease.
 So, CD26 may be regarded as a target marker for detection of CML LSCs in newly diagnosed patients[16].
-While acute lymphoblastic leukemia (ALL) LSCs with P210BCRABL1 also express CD26[62], whether its expression in ALL and CML LSC is P210BCRABL1 dependent or independent remains to be discovered.
+While acute lymphoblastic leukemia LSCs with P210BCRABL1 also express CD26[62], whether its expression in acute lymphoblastic leukemia and CML LSC is P210BCRABL1 dependent or independent remains to be discovered.